 - What is the overarching IT cloud services opportunity?

 - What are the emerging customer deployment models including private, virtual private, public, and multicloud?

 - Which customer segments will quickly adopt cloud services and for which apps/workloads?

 - What are the leading vendors providing in terms of cloud services, and how are vendor communities converging?

-- How are customer usage patterns/preferences in leading public IaaS environments (e.g., AWS and MS Azure) evolving?
+- How are customer usage patterns/preferences in leading public IaaS environments (e.g., AWS and Microsoft Azure) evolving?

 - How is cloud investment affecting organizations' investments in traditional IT and legacy systems?